Curriculum for the Environment and Ecology

 The Carolina Environmental Student Alliance (CESA) is an interdisciplinary organization dedicated to uniting the environmental interests of students across campus.
 Participation is open to all students and community members with an interest in the environment.
 The Epsilon Eta Environmental Honors Fraternity is an organization dedicated to excellence in environmental education.
 Interested students are nominated for membership.

-Students are encouraged to apply for internships in local, state, national, and international environmental organizations.
-The Institute for the Environment (www.ie.unc.edu) maintains information on internship opportunities and matches students to their best options.
+Students are encouraged to apply for paid or unpaid internships in local, state, national, and international environmental organizations.
+Internship opportunities can be found through the following Web site: environmentalinternships.web.unc.edu.
 These internships provide valuable practical experience, and some may be conducted for academic credit.

 Undergraduates may be considered for the Watts and Betsy Carr Awards, Mary and Watts Hill Jr. Awards, and Robert Alonzo Winston Scholarships.